 Parents have an important role in supporting their children throughout the process.
 To learn more, read our articles Your Child, the Police and You and Going to Court With Your Child.

-In some cases, the police can decide to do nothing or give the teen a warning.
-They can also refer the teen to a community organization called an Organisme de justice alternative or OJA (alternative justice organization).
-In this case, a worker from the OJA will contact the parents to set up a meeting with them.
+In some cases, the police may decide not to take any further action or give the teenager a warning.
+They may also choose to refer the teenager to a community organization, called an alternative justice organization (OJA), such as Équijustice.
+In this case, the organization’s worker will inform the teenager’s parents.

-No matter what the police decide to do, they will tell the parents.
+No matter what the police decide to do, they will inform the parents.

 Extrajudicial measures help teens avoid a full criminal court case.
-The police decide whether to apply an extrajudicial measure.
+The police decide whether to apply an extrajudicial measure, depending on the seriousness of the circumstances..
 They record what happened in a database, and the information is available to all police forces for two years.

 The police can decide not to apply an extrajudicial measure.
 Instead, they can send the case to the criminal and penal prosecuting attorney.
 This is the government lawyer who brings criminal cases to court against people accused of crimes.
 This lawyer is also called the Crown prosecutor or simply the prosecutor.